VoD Streaming vs Live Streaming

 Video Quality

-One of the key differences between live streaming and VoD is the quality that they’re able to operate.
+One of the key differences between live streaming and VoD is the quality with which they’re able to operate.

-In general, streaming content live requires greater bandwidth and as such can make it more difficult for viewers to watch in high-quality.
-With VoD, viewers can watch in the highest possible bitrate depending on their own capabilities without risking lag or interruption.
+In general, streaming content live requires greater bandwidth.
+As such, it can be more difficult for viewers to watch in high quality.
+With VoD, viewers can watch at the highest possible bitrate, depending on their capabilities, without risking lag or interruption.

 Furthermore, with VoD, creators are able to make visual and audio adjustments and eradicate any errors that may have occurred during filming.

-You can read our favourite tips on improving stream quality here.
+You can read our favorite tips on improving stream quality here.

 Real-Time Audience Interaction

-Despite reduced image quality, live streaming does offer greater audience interaction and participation, an aspect which is lacking with video on demand.
+Despite reduced image quality, live streaming does offer greater audience interaction and participation, an aspect that needs improving with video on demand.

-Allowing the viewers to ask and answer questions and give feedback creates a less rigid and more personal experience.
-Giving viewers greater control over the content of the stream can ultimately lead to a more satisfied and loyal viewership.
+Allowing viewers to ask and answer questions and give feedback creates a less rigid and more personal experience.
+Giving viewers greater control over the content of the stream ultimately leads to a more satisfied and loyal viewership.

 In-Depth Content

-Whether you decide to implement a live stream or VoD service should also depend on the depth of content you aim to cover.
+Whether you decide to implement a live stream or VoD service also depends on the depth of content you aim to cover.

-As touched on, live streams can be a more appropriate way of communicating when you aim to cover a wide range of topics in great depth as attempting to pack all of the content into an on-demand video may not be feasible and the video would be far too long.
+As touched on, live streams can be a more appropriate way of communicating when you want to cover a wide range of topics in great depth.
+Attempting to pack all of the content into an on-demand video may not be feasible, and the video would be far too long.

-VoD is able to make use of repurposed content to improve the viewing experience.
-Whereas live stream relies solely on immediate footage, VoD can incorporate archived footage to tell its story.
+VoD can make use of repurposed content to improve the viewing experience.
+Whereas live stream relies solely on immediate footage, VoD can incorporate archived footage to tell your story.

 Cost

-Streaming can be a lot more cost-effective than recording, editing and releasing on-demand videos.
+Streaming can be much more cost-effective than recording, editing, and releasing on-demand videos.

-Due to its timeliness, a live stream is more suited to getting information across to large groups than a demand service is.
-A staff training session, for example, can be done over a single live stream and delivered to hundreds of staff simultaneously.
-At the most basic level, all that’s required is a camera, computer and an internet connection.
+Due to its timeliness, a live stream is better suited to getting information across to large groups than a demand service.
+For example, a staff training session can be held over a single live stream and delivered to hundreds of staff simultaneously.
+At the most basic level, all that’s required is a camera, computer, and an internet connection.

 More To Explore